 - Donāt be afraid of messes.
 After all, youāre going to have to clean the whole place when youāre done, anyway.
 Whatās a little extra flour on the floor?

 - Get them involved: pulling herbs, rolling dough, stirring flour, cracking eggs.
 There are times when itās just not convenient to have help ā I know! ā so sometimes I resort to a little trick.
-The kids will do preparatory steps by my side, but I wonāt use what they did in the meal.
+The kids will take preparatory steps alongside me, but I wonāt use what they did in the meal.
 They have such fun helping, and it isnāt hard to keep the secret.

 - Kids love to cut ā just be sure you give them a safe knife.
 Herbs, peeled fruit, and soft vegetables like zucchini, cucumbers and tomatoes will work perfectly with a kid-friendly blade and will easily involve the kids in food prep.